 While in high school, Jacqueline Houtman touched one of Michelangelo’s Slave sculptures in the Louvre Museum and got a stern look from a guard.
 After her reckless art-touching youth, she earned a PhD in biology.
 She is a freelance science writer for adults and children and also writes “sciency fiction,” where real science is integral to the story.
 Her middle-grade novel, THE REINVENTION OF EDISON THOMAS, was published in 2010.
 She and her engineer husband live in Wisconsin, where they conduct research in the form of two sciency kids. www.jhoutman.com.

 When Michele Weber Hurwitz was 10, she ran away from home with her 5-year old brother.
 They made it to the end of the block.
 Now she journeys much farther — her best writing ideas come on long walks in her tree-filled neighborhood.
 She lives in the Chicago area with her CPA husband and three children.
 Michele is the author of two middle grade novels, THE SUMMER I SAVED THE WORLD…IN 65 DAYS (Wendy Lamb Books/Penguin Random House 2014) and CALLI BE GOLD (Wendy Lamb Books/Random House 2011, Yearling Paperback 2012), was named a Best Book of 2012 by the Bank Street College of Education.
 Visit www.micheleweberhurwitz.com.

 T. P. Jagger once stole a coin from a fountain, but his mom made him put it back.
 He then decided not to be a criminal and became a teacher instead.
-After working many years as an elementary teacher and reading specialist, T. P. now stays home and writes a lot, does freelance copyediting, and is part of the adjunct education faculty for Indiana Wesleyan University even though he actually lives in the state of Washington.
+After working many years as an elementary teacher and reading specialist, T. P. now stays home and writes a lot, washes his kids’ dirty socks, and teaches online for Indiana Wesleyan University even though he actually lives in the state of Washington.
 His writing is geared toward middle-grade boys because that’s what the voice of the 10-year-old trapped in his head keeps telling him to write.
 He is not a ninja.
 Visit him at www.tpjagger.com.